About forum notifications

 In designing the feature for notifications, it became obvious that there were a few technical problems:

-- Due to the nature of emails, it would be difficult for Champ to handle the potential large volume of emails without incurring an unsustainable cost in our infrastructure.
+- Due to the nature of emails, it would be difficult for Champ to handle the potentially large volume of emails without incurring an unsustainable cost.
 Creating an email service (such as the ones provided by Mailchimp) is an extremely costly undertaking.

 We will discuss how you can set up your mail settings using any out of the box mail account with SMTP settings.
 There are several free services you can use, which we will discuss below.

 Due to the legal and regulatory nature of sending outbound emails, it’s important that you’re aware of worlwide anti-spam regulations.
 Champ is not an email service provider and does not provide outbound email services.
 Please refer to your email service provider for more information regarding this.

 Your use of this feature is at your own risk.
 Champ is not responsible for any misuse/abuse/loss of income/fines/penalties from your use of this feature.